 - Sutton-in-Craven CP School understand that whilst all children should be protected, it also recognises that some groups of children are potentially at greater risk of harm for example children who need a social worker.
 Children may need a social worker due to safeguarding or welfare needs.
 Children may need this help due to abuse, neglect and complex family circumstances.
-A child's experiences of adversity and trauma can leave them vulnerable to further harm, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour, and mental health; - The Local Authority will share the fact a child has a social worker, and the DSL will hold and use this information to make decisions in the best interests of the child's safety, welfare and educational outcomes: and - Where children need a social worker, this will inform decisions about safeguarding (for example, responding to unauthorised absence or missing education where there are known safeguarding risks) and about promoting welfare (for example, considering the provision of pastoral and/or academic support, alongside action by statutory services).
+A child's experiences of adversity and trauma can leave them vulnerable to further harm, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour, and mental health; - The Local Authority will share the fact a child has a social worker, and the DSL will hold and use this information to make decisions in the best interests of the child's safety, welfare and educational outcomes; and - Where children need a social worker, this will inform decisions about safeguarding (for example, responding to unauthorised absence or absent from education where there are known safeguarding risks) and about promoting welfare (for example, considering the provision of pastoral and/or academic support, alongside action by statutory services).

-Children missing from education
+Children absent from education

-• We understand that children missing from education, particularly persistently, can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse and child sexual and criminal exploitation - particularly county lines.
-We will respond to children missing from education, support identifying such abuse and also helps prevent the risk of them going missing in the future.
-This includes when problems are first emerging but also where children are already known to local authority children's social care and need a social worker, where going missing from education may increase known safeguarding risks within the family or in the community.
+• We understand that children absent from education, particularly for prolonged periods and / or on repeat occasions, can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse and child sexual and criminal exploitation - particularly county lines.
+We will respond to children absent from education, identifying such abuse which helps prevent the risk of them being absent from eduction in the future.
+This includes when problems are first emerging but also where children are already known to local authority children's social care and need a social worker, where going absent from education may increase known safeguarding risks within the family or in the community.